Areakend/PCD/README.md

 - `gradle tasks` to list all the available tasks

 **Note**: if `gradle` is not installed on your system, you can use the provided wrapper by using the `gradlew` command instead of the `gradle` one.

+## Importing this project configuration in an IDE

+Gradle is supported in mainstream IDEs such as IntelliJ, Eclipse or NetBeans.
+Therefore, you can easily import this project in your favorite IDE without having to reconfigure your build process.

+### IntelliJ

+IntelliJ allows to import gradle project.
+You just have to import the project and select the `build.gradle` file during the importation.

+### Eclipse

+Eclipse allows to import a gradle project.

+### NetBeans

+You first have to install the gradle plugin in NetBeans before being able to import a gradle project.